walshe/poker-exercise-nofork/README.md

 - When your solution is complete, add your ClarusONE contact as a collaborator to this repo, so they can access it

 ## Evaluation
+Ideally, we would like to receive a solution that is both

+- Complete.
+All the test cases provided in this repository should pass.
+Any additional test cases you've included should also pass
+- Implemented to a high-quality

-While we would ideally like to receive a complete solution i.e. a solution which passes all of the included test cases, we're more interested in the quality of the solution than completeness.
-In other words, a high quality solution that omits a few edge cases will receive more credit than a complete, but low-quality solution.
+We're slightly more interested in the quality of the solution than completeness.
+In other words, a high-quality solution that fails a few tests will likely receive more credit than a complete, but low-quality solution.

-One measure of the quality of a solution is it's flexibility, e.g. if the rules were changed such that two pairs beats three-of-a-kind, how easy is it to make this change?
+One measure of the quality of a solution is its flexibility, e.g. if the rules were changed such that two pairs beats three-of-a-kind, how easy is it to implement this change?